Ko0ler/Scrapper/README.md

 ## Future features

 - Best suited algorithm for Checking extraction eligibility and authorization before processing
-- Web based GUI (Graphical User Interface) for user interaction and accessibility
+- Web based GUI (Graphical User Interface) and cross-platform app (with PyQt), for user interaction and accessibility

 ## License
 This project is licensed under the MIT License.